guky667/gpu_driver_check/README.md

 This will check for Game-Ready WHQL non-beta drivers for Win11.
 If you're looking for another OS the fifth array [4] in either responses will give you the right OS ID (57 for Win10, 135 for Win11, 12 for Linux, etc.)
-The language ID is set to 1033 by default, for English US
+The language ID is set to 1033 by default, for English US (found in the sixth [5] array)